-Three worked examples of how the above calculations may play out for both a claimant and the Funder are set out below.
-The worked examples are for illustrative purposes only and are not forecasts or indicative of any potential or expected Resolution Sum or return.
-The Funder has no control over the amount that a Court may grant if the Class Action is successful.
-The worked examples have been provided in a consistent currency.
-The actual calculation will involve some degree of foreign currency translation to occur to bring all values to a consistent currency before the calculations can be performed.
+Three worked examples of how the above calculations may play out for a claimant and the Funder and the Lawyers are set out below.
+The worked examples are for illustrative purposes only, and are not forecasts or indicative of any potential or expected Resolution Sum or return.
+The Funder has no control over the amount that a Court may grant, if the Class Action is successful.
+The worked examples below presume that the Resolution Sum has first been used to pay or reimburse the fees and costs of the Scheme which are explained in section 8 and 36 above.

-Example 1 - the Court awards damages of \$26,000,000 2 years after commencement of the Scheme
+Example 1 - the Court awards damages of \$52,000,000 20 months after commencement of the Scheme

-Assume the Resolution Sum is \$26,000,000, the Project Costs are \$2,500,000, the Lawyers' At-Risk Fees are \$286,000 and the GST is \$60,000
+Assume the Resolution Sum is \$52,000,000 and the net Resolution Sum after paying Scheme costs and expenses is \$50,000,000, the Project Costs are \$5,000,000 (inclusive of GST), the Lawyers' At Risk Fees are \$1,000,000 and the GST on supplies made by the Funder to the claimants is \$100,000

-The Time-Weighted Amount is \$6,500,000
+The Time-Weighted Amount is \$13,000,000